99002527/Android_MiniProject/unit convertor/README.md

-This file contains the unit convertor.
+This folder contains the unit convertor.